ShakthiRithanya/Care-for-two/README.md

-# MaatriNet - AI Maternal & Child Health System
+# CARE FOR TWO - AI Maternal & Child Health System

-MaatriNet is a sophisticated web application designed to track and predict maternal and child health outcomes using AI.
+CARE FOR TWO is a sophisticated web application designed to track and predict maternal and child health outcomes using AI.
 It supports regional health schemes in India by providing proactive risk analysis and coverage tracking.

 ## 🚀 Vision
 To ensure "No Mother or Child is Left Behind" by using data-driven insights to identify high-risk cases and service gaps early.